alexbosworth/ln-service/README.md

 Subscribe to an invoice

-Lnd built with invoicesrpc tag is required
+LND built with `invoicesrpc` tag is required

 The `payments` array of HTLCs is only populated on LND versions after 0.7.1

+The `mtokens` value is only supported on LND versions after 0.8.1

     {
       id: <Invoice Payment Hash Hex String>